What do we know about cash flow? It’s good. Okay. My work is complete.

 What’s the second?
 Well, if I were a good financial advisor, I might suggest you save it.
 You could put the money in your bank account.
 You could invest the money in a Vanguard mutual fund.
 You could buy a tax-free municipal bond.

-Okay, so with extra money, you could spend it or save it.
+Okay, so with excess cash, you could spend it or save it.
 But there’s one more option you have.
 Can you guess?
 You can pay off debt.
 Absolutely.
 Instead of spending it or saving it, you pay down credit card debt, your mortgage, student loans, car loan, whatever.

 Spend it (no change).